 drinking water bugs.
 If you are cruising in the Carib or further out you

 won't have time to double filter every time you need water, and it is not

 necessary.
 Especially if you are taking on rain water.

-Sea Gull IV
+galley feed, and a Sea Gull IV

 filter on a separate tap used only for drinking water.

 We have a have deck shower aft with a quarter

 turn shut off valve at at the deck and use a kitchen sprayer for the working

 end.
 We use about 15' of hose so that we can FW wash the dinghy, flush the